amiechen/pretzel/README.md

 ## Todo:

-* add a list of apps that currently has shortcuts
-- code sign and release to app store
+* code sign and release to app store
-- create a marketing webpage
+* create a marketing webpage

 Todo:
 Setup event listener such as below on `app ready`.